The International African Library

 Belinda Bozzoli is at the University of the Witwatersrand, Johannesburg.

 Population and Progress in a Yoruba Town

 This study of local perceptions of population and development in a rural south-western Nigerian town questions some of the underlying assumptions of the demographic theory of fertility transition.
 Fertility transition theory, along with modernity theory from which it derives, have not explained why fertility remains high, particularly in sub-Saharan Africa, despite the fact that some Westernising preconditions have been met nor why development, despite a plethora of projects, has failed to ‘take-off’.
 As this study demonstrates, neither fertility change nor development follows a universal trajectory.
 Whether lower fertility or Western models of development are viewed as possible or advantageous reflects cultural ideas about proper social relations as well as political economic conditions, which hinder or facilitate these changes.

-Elisha P. Renne is an associate professor in the Department of Anthropology and the Center for Afro-American and African Studies, University of Michigan.
+Elisha P. Renne is a professor in the Department of Anthropology and the Center for Afro-American and African Studies, University of Michigan.